 Origins of the pear tree

 The pear tree was also spoken of in Greece; in addition to Homer, Theophrastus, recognized as the greatest botanist of antiquity, reported the existence of many varieties of pear trees, both cultivated and wild, in his work Historia Plantarum.
-In Roman times, however, Marco Porcio Cato in his treatise De Agri Cultura, the first work written in prose in Latin literature, described six methods for cultivating the pear tree.
+In Roman times, however, Marco Porcio Cato in his treatise De Agri Cultura, the first work was written in prose in Latin literature, described six methods for cultivating the pear tree.

 Among others, Pliny, with his Historia Naturalis, revealed the reason for the names of some types of pears, taken directly from their discoverers or from the perfume they emanated, such as the Laurea for its laurel smell.